slavivo/open_evaluation/README.md

 This project uses OpenAI's GPT model for two tasks.

 1. Evaluating open-ended questions.
-It provides a grade (excellent/výborně, good/dobře, poor/špatně) and feedback for a student's answer to a question.
+It provides grades (excellent/výborně, good/dobře, poor/špatně), feedbacks for the students' answers to a question and a summary of all the answers to show overall performance, trends etc..
 2. Generating questions.
 Based on the input text it generates various types of questions that test the reader's complete understanding of the text.

 ## Prerequisites